espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Shatter Defenses.md

 * * *

 Your offense exploits your enemy's fear.
 Make a melee Strike against a frightened creature.
-If you hit and deal damage, the target becomes [[Off-Guard]] until its frightened condition ends.
+If you hit and deal damage, the target becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until its frightened condition ends.
 If the target was already off-guard to you when you damaged it with this Strike, it can't reduce its frightened value below 1 until the start of your next turn.